 Whether contemplating the burning of brush or setting a campfire, always consider conditions and whether starting a fire is worth the very real risks to lives and property.

-Currently, unseasonably hot temperatures and a lack of rainfall in much of Missouri have combined to elevate the fire risk and the potential for fires to quickly grow out of control in much of the state.
+Currently, a lack of rainfall in much of Missouri have combined to elevate the fire risk and the potential for fires to quickly grow out of control in much of the state.
 Natural cover fires put lives and property at risk.

 Missouri's burn ban statute calls on counties in the state to contact the Office of the State Fire Marshal/Division of Fire Safety for consultation before imposing a burn ban.